protoconf/protoconf/docs/architechture.md

 ## Infrastructure Requirements

-1. A git repository hooked to your favourite CI/CD pipeline (We recommend Github/Gitlab)
+1. A git repository hooked to your favorite CI/CD pipeline (We recommend Github/Gitlab)
 2. A cluster of either consul, etcd or zookeeper.
 Consult the production guides of the respected software.

 ## Infrastructure Diagram